amplication/docs/docs/getting-started/projects.md

 ## Resource
 A Resource is any element that goes into creating a project with Amplication, such as Project Configuration and Service.
-Additional types of Resources to be added in upcoming releases include message brokers, storage, API gateways, and more.
+Additional types of Resources to be added in upcoming releases include storage, API gateways, and more.